 • Understand how a college course is structured and the expectations of university-level coursework.

-• Earn a total of three free credit hours for completing PSYC 1000: Learning Strategies.
+• Earn a total of three credit hours for completing PSYC 1000: Learning Strategies.

 • PSYC 1000 provides students with a structure for discovering and developing the learning strategies necessary for becoming self-directed learners.
 The course content is focused on developing new ways of analyzing, integrating, and applying learning strategies to various learning situations and developing modes of communication and critical thinking that encourage lifelong learning.